 Plant-based diet

-• Fruit choices: berries, apples, bananas
+• Fruit choices: berries, apples, banana

 • Veggie options: leafy greens, broccoli, carrots